Tour de France winner Tadej Pogačar pulls out of Olympics with extreme fatigue - KESQ

 By George Ramsay, CNN

-(CNN) — Tour de France champion Tadej Pogačar will not compete at the upcoming Paris Olympics due to fatigue, the Slovenian Olympic Committee announced on Monday.
+(CNN) — Tour de France champion Tadej Pogačar will not compete at the upcoming Paris Olympics due to fatigue, the cyclist and the Slovenian Olympic Committee announced on Monday.

+“After an intense few months, I’m going to take a bit of rest and build up to the World Championships where I look forward to wearing the Slovenian colours again with pride,” the cyclist wrote on his Instagram Stories.

+“Just want to say best of luck to Domen Novak who will take my place in Paris and to all the other athletes heading to the Olympics.
+I wish you the best!”

 Pogačar became the first rider since 1998 to win both the Tour de France and the Giro d’Italia in the same year when he triumphed in cycling’s most iconic race for the third time on Sunday.